 Piedmont Laureate Fiction Application Call

 The City of Raleigh Arts Commission, Durham Arts Council, Orange County Arts Commission, and United Arts Council of Raleigh & Wake County are pleased to announce the opening of the application process for the position of Piedmont Laureate for 2022.
-Each year the program is open to writers creating work in a particular selected genre (poetry, novels, plays, etc.), and for the 2022 cycle, applications will be accepted from writers of fiction.
+Each year the program is open to writers creating work in a particular selected genre (poetry, novels, plays, etc.), and for the 2023 cycle, applications will be accepted from writers of poetry.
 The selected candidate will focus on elevating fiction in Wake, Durham and Orange counties.
-The application submission period will begin June 25, 2021 and close on August 25, 2021, 11:59pm.
+The application submission period will begin July 11, 2022 and close on August 30, 2022, 11:59pm.

-We hope to elevate explorations of fiction writing across sub-genres and forms.
-Whereas we have in the past separated fiction genre by application year for speculative, mystery, and “classic” fiction literature, we are this year collapsing such sub-genre lines.
-Further, we welcome writers of novels, short stories, and flash fiction.
-We do ask that the fiction writing is created for an adult audience and emphasizes the written form.
-Note that future Piedmont Laureate specialization years will include playwriting and screenwriting, poetry, and creative nonfiction, and as such we are not accepting submissions this year from these genres.
+We hope to elevate explorations of poetry writing across sub-genres and forms.
+We welcome writers of all forms of poetry and poetic presentation styles, including slam poetry, beat poetry and spoken word poetry.
+We do ask that the poetry writing is created for an adult audience and emphasizes the written form.
+Note that future Piedmont Laureate specialization years will include playwriting and screenwriting, fiction, and creative nonfiction, and as such we are not accepting submissions this year from these genres.

 Piedmont Laureate Program Mission